javalin/website/pages/docs-1.X.md

 <h1 class="no-margin-top">Documentation - Javalin 1.X</h1>

-This page contains documentation for an old version of Javalin.
+This page contains documentation for an older version of Javalin.
 Go to [javalin.io/documentation](/documentation) to view documentation for the newest version.

 <div class="notification star-us">